hbokh/docker-jira-postgresql/README.md

     docker build --rm=true -t paintedfox/postgresql .

-New container can be run from here:
+The new container can be run from here.
+Remember to use the volume from "datastore":

     docker run -d --name postgresql -e USER="super" -e DB="jiradb" -e PASS="p4ssw0rd" --volumes-from datastore paintedfox/postgresql